 The Library's role is to support teaching and research in the University.
-We have an Academic Support Team to provide subject-specific library support and information skills training.
+We have an Education and Research Support Service to provide subject-specific library support and information skills training.
 Please visit the Subject Information pages to find details of your Academic Liaison Librarian who will be glad to explain how the library can support you and your students.

 Library resources for your teaching